How to beat bloating: the research

 2. Chew and chew again

 Your stomach needs to absorb as many nutrients from the food you eat as it can, and the more you chew your food and break it open, the easier it is for your stomach to both digest your food and to obtain the vital vitamins, minerals, amino acids and fatty acids.
-It’s obviously different for different foods – if it’s a yogurt, take it slowly.
+The need to chew is obviously different for different foods – if it’s yogurt, take it slowly.
 If it’s beans or carrots, chew them as much as you can before swallowing.
 If you can chew it until it feels like baby food in your mouth, that's a good thing!

 3. Avoid drinking too much when eating